adobe/spectrum-web-components/packages/slider/slider-handle.md

 ## Multi-handle Slider with Ordered Handles

-For slider handles that have the same numeric range, you can specify `min="previous"` or `max="next"` to constrain handles by the values of their neighbours.
+For slider handles that have the same numeric range, you can specify `min="previous"` or `max="next"` to constrain handles by the values of their `previous/nextElementSiblings`.
+Keep in mind that the _first_ slider handle with not have a `previous` handle to be its `min` and the _last_ slider handle will not have a `next` handle to be its `max`.

 ```html
 <sp-slider step="1" min="0" max="255">